Particular/docs.particular.net/nservicebus/upgrades/sqlserver-3to31.md

 ---
 title: SQL Server Transport Upgrade Version 3 to 3.1
-summary: Instructions on how to upgrade SQL Server Transport Version 3 to 3.1 migrating the delayed messages from persistence-based mechanism (Timeout Manager) to native transport handling.
+summary: Instructions on how to migrate the delayed messages from persistence-based mechanism (Timeout Manager) to native transport handling.
 reviewed: 2017-07-06
 component: SqlServer
 related: